Trillium signs ESA Zero Debris Charter: Tackling one of space’s greatest challenges

 Why does space debris matter?

 Space debris is a systemic challenge.
 Collisions can generate more fragments, triggering a chain reaction known as the Kessler Syndrome, which could make certain orbits hazardous for decades.
 For Trillium, whose work relies on satellites to collect and analyze critical Earth and space data, this is a challenge we cannot ignore.
+Originally described by Donald J. Kessler in his 1978 paper “Collision frequency of artificial satellites: The creation of a debris belt,” the Kessler syndrome states that as the number of satellites in orbit increases, so too does the probability of collisions; collisions beget fragments which beget more collisions, and so on

 Our approach: AI, collaboration, and innovation